 - Cook spaghetti as per the instructions on the packet.

 - Heat olive oil in a pan.
 Fry mushrooms and edamame for 4-5 minutes or until the water in them evaporates.

 - Then add the ground picada and saute for a minute before adding the spaghetti.

 - Add salt and pepper according to your taste.
 Almond Picada Pesto Spaghetti is ready.

 I use the hashtag #cookiliciousveg on all social media platforms (Instagram, Twitter, Facebook) so you can get access to what's cooking in my kitchen.
 To stay updated, you can either subscribe to our newsletter (free gift if you do so!) or follow me on my social media Instagram , Facebook and Twitter!
 There is even a Pinterest board called Cookilicious Recipes from where you can pin the recipes you love.

-Here are some super delicious pasta recipes that you can try at home – No-Cheese Sour Cream Pesto Pasta Bake , Turmeric & Nuts Penne Pasta, Tomato Rotini Pasta Bake, Cilantro Basil Cream Sauce Pasta, Hummus & Sweet Potato Pasta, Sun-Dried Tomato Pesto Pasta, Garlic & Breadcrumbs Pasta, Habanero Basil Mango Pasta, Sriracha Peanuts Pasta, Broccoli & Garlic Pasta Salad and Roasted Red Pepper Sauce Pasta.
+Here are some super delicious pasta recipes that you can try at home – No-Cheese Sour Cream Pesto Pasta Bake , Turmeric & Nuts Penne Pasta, Tomato Rotini Pasta Bake, Cilantro Basil Cream Sauce Pasta, Hummus & Sweet Potato Pasta, Sun-Dried Tomato Pesto Pasta, Garlic & Breadcrumbs Pasta, Habanero Basil Mango Pasta, Sriracha Peanuts Pasta, Broccoli & Garlic Pasta Salad, How To Make The Easiest & Tastiest Beetroot Pesto Sauce! and Roasted Red Pepper Sauce Pasta.